 Kirkcudbright 28 miles.

 The market town of Newton Stewart, famous for its salmon and trout fishing, lies in a superb location between the serene rolling countryside of the Machars to the south and the Galloway Forest Park to the north.
 The area is steeped in history.
 The first Christian missionary to Scotland landed at The Machars, founding the first church in AD 397 in Whithorn.
 The Whithorn Dig Visitor Centre lies on the site and displays material dug up over years of excavations.
-The beautiful coastline is a mixture of sandy beaches and rocky shores teeming with birdlife.
-Inland there is superb walking country in the Galloway Hills and Forest Park.
+The beautiful coastline is a mixture of sandy beaches and rocky shores teeming with birdlife, whilst inland there is superb walking country to be discovered in the Galloway Hills and Forest Park.
 Sailing, riding and fishing are all available locally and there are plenty of excellent courses to keep the keen golfer busy.